portainer/portainer-docs/docs/source/templates.rst

 Template type, valid values are: 1 (container), 2 (Swarm stack) or 3 (Compose stack).

 A Swarm stack will be deployed using the equivalent of ``docker stack deploy`` whereas a Compose stack will be deployed using the equivalent of ``docker-compose``.

+**NOTE:** Type 3 (Compose stack) is limited to using the version: "2" stack format, this is a limitation of docker/libcompose.

 This field is **mandatory**.